mlange-42/planetary-defense/DEVLOG.md

 ## 2022/01/16 -- Two weeks of development

-[2bf927b]
+[v0.5.0]

-Two and a half release later, a lot has happened.
+Tree release later, and a lot has happened.

 * "Real" graphics with geometries for everything
 * Electricity as fourth commodity